arno-di-loreto/apihandyman.io/_tools/net-api-notes.md

     subtype: author
     url: libel_vox
 ---
 I always read Matthew Reinbold's Net API Notes Newsletter with delight.
-It's not just a bunck of links; every week Matthew actually writes a letter in which he shares his thoughts accompanied with links to relevant posts of the past week.
+It's not just a bunch of links; every week Matthew actually writes a letter in which he shares his thoughts accompanied with links to relevant posts of the past week.
 <!--more-->
 Keeping up with every single API tidbit and microservice dalliance that pops up on the web can be time consuming.
 Net API Notes, an email newsletter from the curator of NetAPI.events, is a semi-regular digest of only the must-have insights.